Travel Kuoni

 KwaZulu-Natal's hallowed Battlefields are now bathed in golden silence but it’s not hard to envisage the brutal wars between Boers, Zulus and British forces that were fought here spear-to-rifle over a centennial ago.

-We're experts in travel that doesn’t just skim the surface of a country.
+We've journeyed across Drakensberg’s magnificent geological formations and can show you a sensational slice of the high life.
 If you’d like to tour the Battlefields, our specialist team are ready with the experiences that evoke a real sense of history.

 Read more